elimak1/alarm-flood-classification-public/README.md

 <link to thesis>

-Implements papaers from alarm flood classification and clustering research.
+Implements papers from alarm flood classification and clustering research.
 Clustering methods are modified to do classification, descriptions of the modifications in the thesis.
-References to the corresponding papers are given at the beginning of .py files in the `code/methods` folder
+References to the corresponding papers are given at the beginning of .py files in the `code/methods` folder.

 This project is tested with Python 3.7.
 The notebook `test_methods.ipynb` provides examples of how to run the methods implemented in this project.